Cameo appearance: Film directors

 Director Martin Scorsese appears in the background of his films as a bystander or an unseen character.
-In Who's That Knocking at My Door (1967), he appears as one of the gangsters; he is a lighting crewman in After Hours (1985) and a passenger in Taxi Driver (1976).
-He opens up his film The Color of Money (1986) with a monologue on the art of playing pool.
-In addition, he appears with his wife and daughter as wealthy New Yorkers in Gangs of New York, and he appears as a theatre-goer and is heard as a movie projectionist in The Aviator (2004).
+In Who's That Knocking at My Door (1967), he played one of the gangsters; he was a lighting crewman in After Hours and a passenger in Taxi Driver.
+He opened up his film The Color of Money with a monologue on the art of playing pool.
+In addition, he appeared with his wife and daughter as wealthy New Yorkers in Gangs of New York, and as a theatre-goer and can be heard as a movie projectionist in The Aviator.
+He also appeared in his 2023 work Killers of the Flower Moon, in a minor role as a radio drama narrator.

-In a same way, Roman Polanski appears as a hired hoodlum in his film Chinatown (1974), slitting Jack Nicholson's nose with the blade of his clasp knife.
+In a same way, Roman Polanski appeared as a hired hoodlum in his film Chinatown, slitting Jack Nicholson's nose with the blade of his clasp knife.

-F. Gary Gray has made many appearances in the films he's directed including Friday, Set It Off, Law Abiding Citizen, and Straight Outta Compton.
+F. Gary Gray has made many appearances in the films he has directed including Friday, Set It Off, Law Abiding Citizen, and Straight Outta Compton.

+In addition to George Lucas's cameo in Revenge of the Sith, his children were cast in a number of cameo roles across the Star Wars prequels.
+Amanda and Katie Lucas both had cameo roles as three different characters each across The Phantom Menace, Attack of the Clones and Revenge of the Sith (in addition to Amanda's voicing a fourth character), and Jett Lucas has two cameo roles for different characters in Attack of the Clones and Revenge of the Sith.

 Actors and writers

 Directors sometimes cast well-known lead actors with whom they have worked in the past in other films.
-In Jane Eyre, Elizabeth Taylor makes a cameo appearance as Helen Burns, Jane's friend from school who dies from a cold.
+In Jane Eyre (1943), Elizabeth Taylor makes a cameo appearance as Helen Burns, Jane's friend from school who dies from a cold.
 Mike Todd's film Around the World in 80 Days (1956) was filled with cameo roles: John Gielgud as an English butler, Frank Sinatra playing piano in a saloon, and others.
 The stars in cameo roles were pictured in oval insets in posters for the film, and gave the term wide circulation outside the theatrical profession.

 It's a Mad, Mad, Mad, Mad World (1963), an "epic comedy", also features cameos from nearly every popular American comedian alive at the time, including The Three Stooges, Jerry Lewis, Buster Keaton and a voice-only cameo by Selma Diamond.

+Anthony Daniels made a cameo appearance in Attack of the Clones, despite already starring in the film.
+Daniels voiced the droid C-3PO, but also made a brief appearance (revealing the actor's actual face and body) as a patron in the background of the Outlander Club.